fluttercommunity/get_it/README.md

 ### Remove a registered item
 You can remove registered itens using `unregister` function passing type `T` to remove a type register, or passing `instanceName` to remove a named register.
-Additionally you can execute a funtion of your instance to dispose recurses, passing a function to `disposingFunction` parameter.
+Additionally you can execute a function of your instance to dispose resources, passing a function to `disposingFunction` parameter.

 ```Dart
 void unregister<T>({String instanceName, Function(T) disposingFunction})